The Current Situation

 The loss of milkweed and other nectar plants along the monarch migration route reduces the resilience of the monarch population to predators, parasites, pathogens, and weather events.
 Environmental stressors and habitat loss have caused recorded declines in monarch numbers since the 1990s.

-In 2014, the U.S. Fish and Wildlife Service received a petition to place the monarch under the Endangered Species Act.
+In 2014, the U.S. Fish and Wildlife Service (USFWS) received a petition to place the monarch under the Endangered Species Act (ESA).
 Once a species is listed, regulatory actions are taken to prevent further harm to it or its habitat.
 In the case of the monarch, a listing decision may impact land management decisions throughout its migration path.

 How Farmers and Landowners Can Help

-Landowners and farmers are uniquely situated to support the monarch, as the majority of the land along the monarch migration path is in private hands.
+Landowners and farmers can play a strong role in the revival of monarch populations as much monarch habitat is in private hands.
+They can help by protecting, restoring, and establishing native milkweed and other nectar plants to support the rehabilitation of monarch butterfly habitat.
 Habitat plantings can fit into many niches on the agricultural landscape, including conservation lands, grazing lands, rights-of-way, field margins, and yard and garden areas.
-Milkweed and other nectar-producing flowers planted in these areas yield multiple on-farm benefits.
+Native milkweed and other nectar-producing flowers planted in these areas yield multiple on-farm benefits.

 “Farmers can get a great return on marginal crop lands by enrolling these acres in state and national conservation programs.
 Monarchs need small patches of habitat in as many places as possible rather than a few large ones.
 This approach can bring monarch populations back and benefit the land and the farmer.
 Every little bit helps.” - Wayne Fredericks, American Soybean Association Board member and farmer